TuplexLanguage/site/docs/type_system_basics.md

 *This text presumes the reader is generally familiar with types in programming languages.*

-*Note - braces and semicolons used to demarkate blocks and statements below may be omitted, and indentation syntax used instead.*

 For a general text on the type system approach and goals, see the post [A Consistent Type System Foundation](2017/04/27/consistent_type_system.html).

 ### Type Declaration Syntax